Zinc poisoning is pretty rare.

 The irony is that the cost of using dental adhesives in this way quickly exceeds the cost of new, better-fitting dentures.
 These folk would have been much better off getting new better-fitting dentures.

-For information about denture adhesives, have a look at best denture adhesive.
+For information about denture adhesives, have a look at BEST DENTURE GLUE.

 What now?
 Are denture adhesives safe?